 GWR and BR (WR) Models 1

-loco was built from a now no-longer-available M & L Bodyline kit, which
+built from a now no-longer-available M & L Bodyline kit, which was originally

-A 70 ft steam railmotor built frm a Nu-Cast kit.
+A 70 ft steam railmotor built from a Nu-Cast kit.

 A 72XX class 2-8-2 tank loco, again from a Nu-Cast kit.
 I've